 SourceAFIS is an algorithm recognizing human fingerprints.
-It can compare two fingerprints 1:1 or search large database 1:N for matching fingerprint.
+It can compare two fingerprints 1:1 or search a large database 1:N for matching fingerprint.
 It takes fingerprint images on input and produces similarity score on output.
 Similarity score is then compared to customizable match threshold.

 SourceAFIS algorithm has two nearly identical opensource implementations in pure Java and pure .NET.
 SourceAFIS API is designed for maximum simplicity and ease of use by application developers.
 Accuracy and speed of matching are sufficient for most applications.

 SourceAFIS algorithm is the result of independent algorithm design.
 It doesn't just copy some textbook algorithm.
 It does however borrow heavily from other opensource fingerprint matchers.
 It delivers decent accuracy and suprisingly high matching speed.

 SourceAFIS, being opensource, provides a very rare feature of algorithm transparency that exposes intermediary data structures computed by the algorithm during fingerprint matching, which opens door to interesting applications that were previously impossible with commercial matchers.